Invitation to Life: History

-Yvonne Trubert was born in Laurenan in 1932 in a Roman Catholic family.
-While living in Paris, she discovered what her friends believed to be effective healing powers, and she started gathering them in informal groups.
-By 1982, she had gathered some 60 members, who decided that an association should be formally incorporated.
+Yvonne Trubert was born in Laurenan, Brittany in 1932 in a Roman Catholic family.
+While living in Paris, she discovered what her friends believed to be effective healing powers and she started gathering them in informal groups.
+By 1982, she had gathered some 60 members who decided that an association should be formally incorporated.
 This happened in 1983, and the association Invitation à la Vie (Invitation to Life) was born.

 Eventually, IVI developed in several other countries, and by 2000 it had several thousand members.
-Most of them remained active Roman Catholics and IVI became known for its mass pilgrimages, mostly to Catholic centers such as Lourdes, Fatima and Mont Saint-Michel.
+Most of them remained active Roman Catholics and IVI became known for its mass pilgrimages, mostly to Catholic centers such as Lourdes, Fatima, and Mont Saint-Michel.
 In 1987, however, the French Catholic Bishops published a declaration claiming that IVI was a “gnostic” movement whose syncretism was incompatible with orthodox Catholicism.

-In France, in 1995 and 1999, IVI was included in governmental lists of cults and sects (in 1995 under the name “Invitation à la vie intense”).
+In France in 1995 and 1999, IVI was included in governmental lists of cults and sects (in 1995 under the name “Invitation à la vie intense”).
 On the other hand, in 2007 the association Invitation to Life has been declared of general interest in France: this means that IVI is recognised as a not-for-profit organisation with tax-deductibility status for donations.